 Here at the Knitter’s Planner, we want to help set you up for success in 2022.
 Our Planner Setup series will help you get familiar with your planner, walk you through starting to fill it out, and teach you how to make the most of your year.
+This part of the series teaches you how to start using your calendar.

 If you missed it, be sure to check out Part One: Getting Started.